Biogs.com

 As well as his TV work, Donal MacIntyre made a feature film, A Very British Gangster, about Dominic Noonan.

-In 2008 it was announced that Donal MacIntyre would present a series of investigative programmes on Radio Five Live.
+In 2008 Donal MacIntyre hosted a series of investigative programmes on Radio Five Live.